simpleinjector/Documentation/source/using.rst

 .. container:: Note

-    **Note**: instances that are declared as *Single* should be thread-safe in a multi-threaded environment.
+    **Note**: instances that are declared as *Singleton* should be thread-safe in a multi-threaded environment.

 **Configuring a single - manually created - instance (Singleton) to always be returned:**